LazarNov/superconductor-predict/slpred/README.md

 ``modeltype='predictivesavepr'`` for saved predictive model with more accuracte gaussians. typea refers to the density components coefficients.
-``type='original'`` is used in the saved models and uses complex numbers for each spatial charactersitic modeled, 1 for mass and 1 for charge in this case.
+``type='original'`` is used in the saved models and uses complex numbers for each spatial characteristic, 1 for mass and 1 for charge in this case.